krkruk/OrionDoc/source/documents/proposal/proposal.rst

 Project Organization
 --------------------------------------------------------------------------------

+.. focus on skills and other projects elements that are useful for good quality project for ERC.
+Chose only few most important aspects, projects, experiences.
+Regarding key persons most important is what they bring to the project in terms of experience and skills.
+Do not forget to mention professionals/companies who advises you in a project

 ..
 Present the primary management scheme in the project And justify why it is worth letting us to attend the ERC even though the team